MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

          }
       }

-Finally, the last section describes how to remove the logs from the code.
+The last section describes how to reduce the footprint when the logs are disabled.